In need of car insurance? Get a 10% refund on your cover with Cashback.

 Cashback Car Insurance believes that safe, responsible drivers shouldn’t have to pay more for cover just to subsidise higher-risk drivers.
 It aims to offer competitive car insurance premiums to good drivers and offers three policies, all underwritten by Auto & General Insurance Company Limited: Comprehensive Car Insurance, Third Party Property Car Insurance, and Third Party Fire and Theft Car Insurance.

 If you don’t make a claim for three years, Cashback Car Insurance will refund 10% of your premiums.

 Cashback Car Insurance offers the following three vehicle insurance policies:

-- Third Party Property.
-This policy is designed to cover your liability for damage your car causes to other people’s property, with $20 million of legal liability cover included.
-Up to $3,000 cover or cover for the market value of your vehicle is also provided for when your car is damaged in a no-fault accident with an uninsured vehicle.
+- Up to $3,000 cover or cover for the market value (whichever is the lesser) of your vehicle if your car is damaged in a no-fault accident with an uninsured vehicle.

 What exclusions do you need to be aware of?

 There are specific circumstances under which your Cashback Car Insurance claim will not be paid, such as if the loss, damage or liability results from the car being operated:

 - By any household member not listed on your certificate of insurance

 - By any driver specifically excluded from cover

 - By any driver excluded from cover by their age (except for the commercial servicing, repairing or valet parking of the vehicle)